microsoft/typespec/docs/standard-library/built-in-decorators.md

 ### `@deprecated` {#@deprecated}

-Mark this type as deprecated
+Mark this type as deprecated.

+NOTE: It is preferable to the `#deprecated` directive instead.

 ```typespec
 @deprecated(message: valueof string)